sametmax/django-quicky/README.md

     urlpatterns.add_admin(url)

-Adding http error views is neither hard nor most of the time useful, but for consitency:
+Adding http error views is neither hard nor useful (most of the time), but for completeness:

     @url.http404
     def http404(request):